 Granular baits are classically formulated as a solid granule, as opposed to liquid or other formulations.
-These solid particles are impregnated with an insecticide along with attractants and food grade ingredients.
-Across the board, the active ingredients granule baits contain may vary from more natural ingredients such as boric acid and diatomaceous earth to man-made insecticides such as pyrethroids or neonicotinoids.
+These solid particles are loaded with an insecticide along with attractants and food grade ingredients.
+Across the board, the active ingredients granule baits contain may vary from natural ingredients such as boric acid and diatomaceous earth to synthetically-derived insecticides such as pyrethroids or neonicotinoids.
 All are formulated to fit where and what needs to be treated, with the same end goal in mind.

 When choosing a bait granule, consider the situation and the available active ingredients.
 Active ingredients such as pyrethroids or neonicotinoids can provide faster remediation; however, these elements are far more costly than borate-based baits.
 Another challenge presented by pyrethroid, or neonicotinoid baits is the probability of aversion or resistance to a specific active or mode of action.
 They also cannot be applied where there are pyrethroid or neonic use restrictions.